Skip to main content

 Mr. Jonah Kappraff

 Jonah Kappraff is a trumpet player and private instructor based in Baltimore, MD.
-Following training at the Oberlin Conservatory and Boston University he spent a decade freelancing in Boston before relocating to central Pennsylvania in 2015.
-In Boston, Jonah was a regular member of the Lexington Symphony, Marsh Chapel Collegium Musicum, and the avant-garde Boston Modern Brass Quintet, and performed frequently with the Boston Ballet, the Boston Pops, the Boston Modern Orchestra Project, and Odyssey Opera.
-In Pennsylvania, Jonah performed with the Williamsport Symphony, York Symphony, Pennsylvania Chamber Orchestra, and the Penn’s Woods Music Festival.
-Additionally, he was featured as a guest soloist with the Penn Central Wind Band in 2017, and in performances of Bach’s Brandenburg Concerto no. 2 with the Allegretto Chamber Orchestra and the Nantucket Baroque Festival.
+After training at the Oberlin Conservatory and Boston University, Jonah spent a decade freelancing in Boston before relocating to central Pennsylvania in 2015.
+In Boston, Jonah was a regular member of the Lexington Symphony, Marsh Chapel Collegium Musicum and the avant-garde Boston Modern Brass Quintet, and performed frequently with the Boston Ballet, Boston Pops, Boston Modern Orchestra Project, Monadnock Music Festival, and Odyssey Opera.
+In Pennsylvania, Jonah performed with the Williamsport Symphony, York and Harrisburg Symphonies, Pennsylvania Chamber Orchestra and the Penn’s Woods Music Festival.
+Additionally, he was featured as a guest soloist with the Penn Central Wind Band and in performances of Bach’s Brandenburg Concerto no. 2 with the Allegretto Chamber Orchestra and the Nantucket Baroque Festival.
 Jonah is principal trumpet with the Boston-based Ambient Orchestra (dir.
 Evan Ziporyn), a group with whom he has recorded and toured nationally and internationally.
-Alongside freelancing from Philadelphia through Washington D.C., Jonah teaches private lessons to students from age 8 to 75.
-He also serves as music education faculty at the Peabody Institute of The Johns Hopkins University and is a lecturer at Stevenson University.

 Mr. Samuel Anderson